NeuroTechX/eeg-notebooks_v0.1/doc/setup_instructions_windows.md

 (this may take up to 5 minutes to install)

 Next type jupyter notebook password

 Enter a password of your choice

 Tip: choose a password that you will remember!
 You will need it every time you want to use jupyter notebook.

-b) (Optional) Download git bash for windows
+## 2. (Optional) Download git bash for windows

 Git bash gives you a linux-style terminal, as well as a git installation and a few other useful linuxy things.

-You can download git bash from: https://git-scm.com/download/win Run the installation with default settings
+You can download git bash from: https://git-scm.com/download/win

+Run the installation with default settings

-c) Get eeg-notebooks
+## 3. Get eeg-notebooks

 You have two options, pick one from the following:

 1) With git bash:

-Type git clone --recursive https://github.com/NeuroTechX/eeg-notebooks
+`Type git clone --recursive https://github.com/NeuroTechX/eeg-notebooks`

 ![fig](/doc/figs/install_gitbash.png)

 2) Without git bash:

 Navigate to the github repository (or https://github.com/NeuroTechX/eeg-notebooks) directly in a web browser and download eeg-notebooks.

 Now, you are ready to use the jupyter notebook.

+## 4. Get familiar with EEG notebooks

 Here are a few  the steps to get you started:

-Start an anaconda terminal (follow the steps described earlier) Type  cd eeg-notebooks to go in the folder that you have created Type jupyter notebook --no-browser
+Start an anaconda terminal (follow the steps described earlier)

+Type  `cd eeg-notebooks` to go in the folder that you have created

+Type jupyter notebook --no-browser

 Now select the URL with the token and copy it into a web browser
 Tip: You may need to enable ‘marking’ in your terminal to able to copy the URL

 ![fig](/doc/figs/mark_conda_terminal.png)

-OR In a web browser, go to localhost:8888.
+OR In a web browser, go to `localhost:8888`.

 This should bring up the eeg-notebooks folder structure.

-Go to the notebooks folder and open up one of the notebooksN170 with Muse.ipynb to try,  and wworking through the cells in this notebook.
+Go to the notebooks folder and open up one of the notebooksN170 with Muse.ipynb to try, and working through the cells in this notebook.

 Tip: Hover over the icons inside the notebook to get more details on their functionality The top section of the notebook consists of details regarding the Muse experiment.
 Select the cells sequentially starting from the top one and click on play button to run.